cfljam/cfljam.github.io/_posts/2015-06-18-R-Authoring-with-Jupyter.md

 Just write R!
 ![Calm](http://sd.keepcalm-o-matic.co.uk/i/keep-calm-and-write-r-code.png)

+### Sharing Via Gists

+See my earlier post on [gisting notebooks](http://cfljam.github.io/GistingIPYNBs/) and the [self-documenting gist](http://nbviewer.ipython.org/gist/cfljam/a44c48e20a78e704ba1f).

+You can also try rendering self-contained notebooks Gists at http://lambdaops.com/gistexec .
+Try [my demo notebook](http://lambdaops.com/gistexec/?gistID=a52f8c47acc7ee6890bb)

 Thanks!
 ======
 .. to the Rocker and Jupyter teams who are doing an amazing job bringing us these expressive tools for data science.
+Also to Kyle @rgbkrk for the amazing [gistexec](https://github.com/rgbkrk/gistexec)

 Links
 ======